Singapore in 3 days

 How to enjoy Singapore in 3 days

-Group your time by district.
-Pair Marina Bay with Gardens by the Bay for modern icons, dedicate another day to Chinatown and Little India for culture and food, then explore Sentosa or neighborhoods for contrast.
+Group time by district to keep transit light.
+Pair Marina Bay with Gardens by the Bay for modern sights, then explore Chinatown or Little India for a different rhythm.

 Logistics & practical tips for Singapore